xenial-io/Xenial.Blog/_drafts/2020-09-17-fixing-an-n1-performance-problem-in-xafxpo-with-totally-undocumented-apis.md

 > Be warned!
 Some of them will probably break in the future, or don't work under all circumstances.
 I will mark them with a disclaimer.

-But first let's talk about what's the N+1 problem is all about!
+But first let's talk about what is the N+1 problem about!

 ### The N+1 problem